 On the Select the Definition Method page, verify that From existing relational database or data warehouse is selected, and then click Next.

 On the Create the Data Mining Structure page, under Which data mining technique do you want to use?, select Microsoft Association Rules from the list, and then click Next.
 The Select Data Source View page appears.

 Select Orders under Available data source views, and then click Next.

-On the Specify Table Types page, for vAssocSeqLineItems, select the Nested check box.
-For vAssocSeqOrders, select the Case check box.
+On the Specify Table Types page, in the row for the vAssocSeqLineItems table, select the Nested check box, and in the row for the vAssocSeqOrders table, select the Case check box.
 Click Next.